- Will I have to share a room?

 How do I get my meals?

 Breakfast and dinner are included in the residence fees.
 Meals take place in the dining hall.
-Breakfast takes place from 7:30 am to 9 am and dinner is served daily from 5:30 pm to 6:30 pm.
+Breakfast takes place from 7:30 am to 9 am, weekday lunch is served from 12:00 pm to 12:45 pm, and dinner is served daily from 5:30 pm to 6:30 pm.
 These times may be modified from time-to-time in order to accommodate special events.
 Students are responsible for purchasing their own lunch.

 Students are responsible for getting to meals on time.
 Any missed meals will not be reimbursed and students will have to make their own arrangements.